 When it arrives take it out carefully and if you live in an arid environment then transition it to the change.
 Its been wrapped for a couple days and it’s coming out of a 100% humidity environment, so taking it out into dry air can shock and dry the leaves out.
 The transition is easy; create a dome of some sort to maintain humidity, and take the dome off a little bit more each day for a few days till it’s completely off.
 Or just leave the originally bag that’s packaged on the plant, or some other large plastic ziplock bag, and poke a couple holes it.
 Each day poke another hole, until a week later it’s completely opened and exposed to its new environment.
-Now transplant your plant into its new home, that being either a pot/bag of soil, or a garden bed, or even into the ground (if the soil is trustworthy).
-If doing the latter, make sure it’s in a spot that you are sure will be good for it to grow out it for years, as you won’t be able to easily move it.
+Now transplant your plant into its new home, that being a pot/bag of soil.
 Use a high-quality soil with a high content of perlite/pumice for drainage is preferable, although it would probably grow in a variety of soils as long as fed and watered properly.
 Keep the soil wet, but not saturated.
 The trees can sometimes be found in swampy areas so keep this in mind, just don’t go too far if trying to replicate that.
-The soil you purchases should have instructions on it for when the nutrients in it will run out (typically 2 to 4 weeks) and at this point you will have to fertilize.
+The soil you purchased should have instructions on it for when the nutrients in it will run out (typically 2 to 4 weeks) and at this point you will have to fertilize.
 Use all natural fertilizers.
 They are relatively cheap, you can probably buy yourself an all purpose bag of organic nutrients for ten bucks, and I personally think they turn out healthier plants than synthetics.
 Make sure the fertilizers you choose are either all-purpose or specifically for vegetative growth.
 Feed according to the manufacturers instructions for trees, but at first always err on the side of caution and start with quarter strength or less.

 My favorite all natural vegetative fertilizers are derived from fish; fish emulsion, which is great as a liquid, and fish meal if using as a top-dress.